oascout25/gora-node-stack/README.md

 Important: DO NOT use this wallet for any other purpose, as the seed phrase is not secure when used in a Docker container.

-## Deploying the Goracle Node
+## Deploying the Gora Node
-Clone or download the Goracle Node repository: https://github.com/oascout25/goracle-node
+Clone or download the Gora Node repository: https://github.com/oascout25/gora-node

 Navigate to the directory containing the docker-compose.yml file.

 Open the docker-compose.yml file with your preferred text editor.

-Update the environment variables under the goracle-node service:
+Update the environment variables under the gora-node service:

 Replace new_seed_phrase_for_participation_node with the seed phrase generated for the participation node in the PARTICIPATION_SEED_PHRASE variable.